.

 For all you geometry and math fans out there...

-cone, n., v. coned, con-ing --1.
+cone, n., v. coned, con-ing --n 1.
 Geom. a solid whose surface is generated by a line passing through a fixed point and a fixed plane curve not containing the point, consisting of two equal sections joined at s vertex.
 2. a plane surface resembling the cross-section of a solid cone. ...

 Good gawd . . .the definitions above make me feel like I am back in my high school geometry class.